-Now, for the 2022 Hyundai Kona.
-It has a slightly stiffer ride quality than other vehicles in its class, so it does have a busy ride quality while going over rough road surfaces.
+The 2022 Hyundai Kona has a slightly stiffer ride quality than other vehicles in its class, so it does have a busy ride quality while going over rough road surfaces.
 Handling feels superb though, and there's only a little bit of road noise - nothing uncommon for this segment.

-The front seats offer a lot of adjustability and feel perfectly, there are no side bolsters to give you that extra bit of comfort.
-The N-Line in particular stands out with its chic and breathable cloth upholstery.
-The rear seats are flat on the seat bottoms but aren't too terribly upright.
+Although the front seats are very adjustable and comfortable, there are no side bolsters to provide additional support.
+The N-Line is distinguished by its stylish and airy fabric upholstery.
+The back seats are relatively upright yet have a flat seat bottom.
 The climate control is easy to use with its two-knob, no-touchscreen-touching-required system.
 Even the seat heaters feel nice on a chilly morning drive.

 The Kona has a lot of plastics inside the cabin, but the interior is pleasant enough.
-Clearly labeled and properly grouped together, the controls feel user-friendly, and the infotainment interface adds to that with a simple menu structure.
+The controls feel user-friendly since they are neatly labeled and arranged, and the infotainment interface has a straightforward menu layout.
 The slender roof pillars give enough visibility to the front and sides.
 With the wide backup camera employed, you can back out of a tight parking spot with ease.

-The Kona is laden with tech features that tend to work pretty well.
-The N-Line trim's premium Harman Kardon stereo system delivers a punchy amount of bass and a decent audio quality.
-The navigation system has a display that is easy to read, and the turn-by-turn prompts come in handy.
+The Kona is loaded with effective technological features.
+The N-Line trim's premium Harman Kardon stereo system delivers a punchy amount of bass and decent audio quality.
+The navigation system's display is easy to read, and the turn-by-turn instructions are practical.
 Smartphone app integration from Apple CarPlay and Android Auto is standard.
-Wireless charging is available, and there are a few USB ports to be found throughout the cabin.
+There are wireless charging capabilities and a couple USB connections throughout the cabin.

-That being said, there are plenty of door pockets for water bottles on all four doors and a small-ish cellphone holder up front.
+However, there are ample door pockets for water bottles on all four doors and a rather small cell phone holder in the front.
 Again, these are all things that are decent but done better in the Kona's rivals.
-The car seat anchors tucked between firm cushions, but there is at least ample space for getting car seats in there.
+The car seat anchors are tucked between firm cushions, but there is at least ample space for getting car seats in there.

-The 2022 Hyundai Tucson is given a huge list of standard driver aids.
+The 2022 Hyundai Tucson comes standard with a long variety of driver assistance features.
 This suite has been enhanced for the 2022 model year in lieu of the new generation.
 Standard driver aids include lane keep assist, a rear seat reminder, a driver attention warning, and forward collision mitigation.
 If you go up to the SEL trim level, you get a blind-spot monitor with rear cross-traffic alert, adaptive cruise control, and blind-spot intervention.
-Upgrading all the way to the line-topping Limited trim level gets you a blind-spot camera, a full lane keeping system, and a surround-view camera system.
+Upgrading all the way to the line-topping Limited trim level gets you a blind-spot camera, a full lane-keeping system, and a surround-view camera system.

-Similarly, the 2022 Hyundai Kona is equipped with standard lane departure mitigation, a lane keeping system, and forward collision mitigation.
-The SEL adds a blind spot monitor with rear cross-traffic alert.
+Similarly, the 2022 Hyundai Kona is equipped with standard lane departure mitigation, a lane-keeping system, and forward collision mitigation.
+The SEL adds a blind spot monitor with a rear cross-traffic alert.
 The Tech package on the Kona N-Line adds adaptive cruise control, and the Limited gets rear parking sensors slapped on.

 Which Model to Choose?

-The 2022 Hyundai Tucson and 2022 Hyundai Kona are two capable vehicles backed by strong warranty coverage.
+Both the 2022 Hyundai Tucson and 2022 Hyundai Kona are capable vehicles backed by solid warranties.
 It is hard to pass by them without wondering what all they have to offer.
 Both feel comfortable and have decent driving performances, but the Tucson has a slightly more refined persona.
 If we had to pick one, we'd go for the Tucson and even go for one of the higher trim levels since they're still reasonably priced compared to some of the Tucson's rivals.